-Accordingly, you can make the chain longer if:
+Accordingly, you can make the blade longer if:

 - a longer bar will be installed on the saw;

-- some of the links are so worn that they must be completely removed, which means that the chain will become shorter and must be lengthened to its former size.
+- some of the links are so worn that they must be completely removed, which means that the blade will become shorter and must be lengthened to its former size.

 Typically, one or two links are removed.
-To reduce or increase the size of the chain, you will need these tools:
+To reduce or increase the size of the blade, you will need these tools:

-- machine for removing rivets – puncher (a mechanical device, works on the principle of a press, equipped with tips for squeezing out the rivet and interchangeable grooves for different chain pitch);
+- machine for removing rivets – puncher (a mechanical device, works on the principle of a press, equipped with tips for squeezing out the rivet and interchangeable grooves for different blade pitch);

 - riveting and rolling machine (designed for chains from 1/4″ to 0.404″ pitch).